JothamWong/serverless-benchmarks/docs/benchmarks.md

 The benchmark implements a common functionality of websites managing file operations - gather a set of files in cloud storage, compress them together, and return a single archive to the user.
 It implements the .zip file creation with the help of the `shutil` standard library in Python.

+### AES

+The benchmark implements the aes functionality which is commonly used in many benchmarks using the `pyaes` Python library.

 ## Inference

 ### Image Recognition